VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

-We collected abdominal MRI images from the PanSegData dataset~\cite{zhang2025large}, comprising 15,276 real MRI images and 2,115 inhomogeneity-free MRI images, respectively.
-As obtaining high-quality phantom data is extremely challenging in real-world scenarios, we adopt a limited sample training strategy.
-For model training and evaluation, the real dataset was divided into a training set of 305 images (2\%) and a testing set of 14,971 images (98\%).
-To address the inherent bias field present in real MRI data, we employed the widely adopted N4ITK algorithm, a standard method in MRI preprocessing over the years.
-The N4ITK-corrected versions of the 305 training samples served as surrogate ground truth for supervision during training.
 In addition to evaluation on the real dataset, we created a synthesized dataset for supplementary analysis.
 The dataset was created by multiplying inhomogeneity-free MRI images with bias fields generated using the RandomBiasField function.
+Moreover, each 3D volume is augmented by multiplying it by two distinct simulated bias fields, effectively doubling the dataset size.
 The intensity range of the simulated bias fields is [0.1, 1.9], corresponding to a 90\% bias level~\cite{chen2021abcnet}.
-The training set comprised 343 images (8\%), while the testing set included 3,887 images (92\%).
+The training set comprised 343 images (10 volumes), while the testing set included 3,887 images (90 volumes).

-\subsubsection{Prostate MRI data}
+\subsubsection{Prostate MRI Data}

-For prostate MRI experiments, we employed four publicly available real datasets: the HK dataset~\cite{litjens2014evaluation}, the UCL dataset~\cite{litjens2014evaluation}, the RUNMC dataset~\cite{bloch2015nci}, and the AWS dataset~\cite{antonelli2022medical}.
+For prostate MRI experiments, we employed four publicly available real T2-weighted datasets: the HK dataset~\cite{litjens2014evaluation}, the UCL dataset~\cite{litjens2014evaluation}, the RUNMC dataset~\cite{bloch2015nci}, and the BIDMC dataset~\cite{litjens2014evaluation}.
+The acquisition parameters for these four datasets are detailed in Table~\ref{Tab: Acquisition}.
 Similar to the abdominal MRI data preprocessing, the N4ITK was applied to establish the ``ground truth".
 For model training and evaluation, we used a cross-dataset approach to validate generalization performance.
-All models were trained on the UCL dataset, which provided a training set of 318 MRI images.
-Testing was conducted on three other datasets, comprising 288 MRI images from the HK dataset, 578 MRI images from the RUNMC dataset, and 904 MRI images from the AWS dataset.
+All models were trained on the UCL dataset, which provided a training set of 318 MRI images (13 volumes).
+Testing was conducted on three other datasets, comprising 288 MRI images (12 volumes) from the HK dataset, 578 MRI images (30 volumes) from the RUNMC dataset, and 521 MRI images (12 volumes) from the BIDMC dataset.